 - xii.
-The scoping report provides an early opportunity for interested parties to comment, and ensure that the final SA report is robust enough to achieve its sustainable development objectives when appraising the Local Plan-Site Allocations.
+This scoping report provides a second early opportunity for interested parties to comment (following the first SA scoping report which accompanied the Local Plan- Site Allocations consultation in November 2013), and so ensure that the final SA report is robust enough to achieve its sustainable development objectives when appraising the Part 2 Local Plan Site Allocations and Development Management Policies.
+It is now intended that site allocations and development management policies will be brought together in a single Part 2 Local Plan and a Publication version is likely to be produced later in 2015.
 Copies of the SA Scoping Report have been provided to the three main consultation bodies and to other relevant authorities and stakeholders with an interest in the plan area.
 Section 7 of this report contains details of consultees.
 Feedback from the consultation process, along with any other additional findings and updates, will be incorporated into the iterative SA process. - xiii.
 The next stage is to publish a final draft SA Report detailing the assessment of options.
 It will detail how the initial options were refined as part of the SA process. - xiv.
 A simplified non-technical summary will be published alongside the full Sustainability Appraisal document.